 All the while I challenge myself to let his words raise my empathy, to feel more than mere sentiment.
 But my feelings stay sunk.
 And it’s not just because I don’t believe in God, or at least not in a God that saves – since it’s clear we have to save ourselves – but because I haven’t earned it.

 I peek to see how the others are faring.

-That summer, I often wrote about Alyssa, fumbling and fighting with words about being her “deadhead boyfriend”, describing how monumental and minuscule I felt in our cliché, tripped out, smelling B.O., pot and patchouli, while wishing I hadn’t needed “the drug crutch” to connect and be with her.
-I only realized, many months later, why it had been so hard to describe what I’d felt with her, when I admitted that I was simply unfamiliar with the feeling, which, I think, was joy.
+That summer, I often wrote about Alyssa, fumbling and fighting with words about being her “deadhead boyfriend” and “day lover”, describing how monumental and minuscule I felt in our cliché, tripped out, smelling B.O., pot and patchouli, while wishing I hadn’t needed “the drug crutch” to connect and be with her.
+I only realized, many months later, why it had been so hard to describe what I’d felt with her, when I admitted that I was simply unfamiliar with the feeling, which, I finally decided, was joy.